-During the Prequalification Phase, OBO will accept materials from all prospective applicants, enabling applicants to establish their qualifications and OBO to prequalify them in advance of the Scoring Phase.
+During the Prequalification Phase, OBO will accept materials from all prospective applicants, enabling prospective applicants to establish their qualifications and OBO to prequalify them in advance of the Scoring Phase.

 The Prequalification Phase is designed to serve several crucial purposes.
 First, it helps mitigate the challenges of the compressed timeline for BEAD.
 It will enable OBO to maximize the limited time available for the Scoring Phase, extending the available time to allow both prospective applicants and OBO's reviewers sufficient time to address qualifications.
-Given the rigorous and robust documentary requirements for BEAD, a prequalification process will enable applicants to spread their grant application efforts across a lengthier timeline.
+Given the rigorous and robust documentary requirements for BEAD, a prequalification process will enable prospective applicants to spread their grant application efforts across a lengthier timeline.

 Second, the process will help to manage OBO's own resources efficiently.
-By filtering out applicants who do not meet the minimum criteria, a prequalification process can ensure that reviewers can focus their time and attention on evaluating proposals from organizations that meet NTIA's and the state of Oregon's requirements and are most likely to achieve the objectives of the BEAD program.
+By filtering out potential applicants who do not meet the minimum criteria (including, but not limited to financial and managerial capability, as well as technical and operational capability), a prequalification process can ensure that reviewers can focus their time and attention on evaluating proposals from organizations that meet NTIA's and the state of Oregon's requirements and are most likely to achieve the objectives of the BEAD program.